ISISComputingGroup/ibex_user_manual/Using-the-Script-Generator.md

 12. Select an action in the table by clicking on the row and click the "Duplicate Action" button to duplicate that row into the next row down.

 ![ScriptGenerator UI Success](https://raw.githubusercontent.com/wiki/ISISComputingGroup/ibex_user_manual/UIScriptGenGenerated.JPG)

+1. When all parameters are valid the get validity errors button is greyed out.
+2. All parameters are valid when there are ticks in the validity columns and no rows are red.
+3. Click "Open File" to open the file in notepad++ (alternatively copy and paste the file location to open it in your preferred editor).
+4. The file message box which notifies you that a script has been generated after clicking the "Generate Script" button.
+Here you can copy and paste the file location or click open file to open in notepad++.
+5. Press the "Generate Script" button to generate a script from your experimental parameters and get a file message box pop up.